Extreme orbital ab-plane upper critical fields far beyond Pauli limit in 4Hb-Ta(S, Se)2 bulk crystals

-The strong spin-orbit scattering (SOS) could lead to the enhancement of $\mu_{0}{H}_{{c2}}$ because of the weakening influence of spin paramagnetism \cite{3,41}.
+The strong scattering due to SOC could lead to the enhancement of $\mu_{0}{H}_{{c2}}$ because of the weakening influence of spin paramagnetism \cite{3,41}.
 But this theory is valid only for superconductors in the dirty-limit, i.e., $l<\xi$, where $l$ is the mean free length.
 Based on the transport measurements at normal state \cite{28}, the estimated $l$ of electrons and holes from carrier mobilities and densities are between 941 \AA\ $\sim$ 1570 \AA, much larger than $\xi_{ab}$(0) and $\xi_{c}$(0) for both crystals.
-Thus, the superconductivity of $4{H}_{{b}}$-Ta(S, Se)$_{2}$ should be in the clean-limit and the effect of SOS could not interpret their enhanced $\mu_{0}{H}_{{c2,ab}}$.
+Thus, the superconductivity of $4{H}_{{b}}$-Ta(S, Se)$_{2}$ should be in the clean-limit and the effect of scattering due to SOC could not interpret their enhanced $\mu_{0}{H}_{{c2,ab}}$.
 On the other hand, such remarkable enhancements of $\mu_{0}{H}_{{c2,ab}}({0})$ beyond $\mu_{0}{H}_{\rm{P}}$ are very similar to the phenomena observed in Ising superconductors with spin-momentum locking, such as few-layer or monolayer $2{H}$-MoS$_2$, $2{H}$-NbSe$_2$ and $2{H}$-TaS$_2$ \cite{13,15,42}.
 However, such spin-momentum locking would be destroyed in the bulk crystals where inversion symmetry and spin degeneracy are restored.
 For example, the $\mu_{0}{H}_{{c2,ab}}({0})$ of bulk 2$H$-TaS$_2$ with $T_c$ = 1.4 K is only about 1.4 T, much smaller than $\mu_{0}{H}_{\rm{P}}$ $\sim$ 2.6 T \cite{43}.
 In contrast, although the inversion symmetry of $4{H}_{{b}}$-Ta(S, Se)$_{2}$ crystals is maintained in the bulk material, their crystal structure comprises two sublattices (1$T$ and 1$H$ layers) and the 1$H$ sublattice lacks inversion symmetry, leading to the local inversion-symmetry breaking.
 Because of the existence of 1$T$ layers, two 1$H$ layers related by inversion symmetry are only weakly coupled and $4{H}_{{b}}$-Ta(S, Se)$_{2}$ can be regarded as the two copies of a noncentrosymmetric $1{H}$-Ta(S, Se)$_{2}$ with weak interlayer coupling.
 Therefore, the spin-momentum locking will still manifest their effect in bulk $4{H}_{{b}}$-Ta(S, Se)$_{2}$, resulting in the $\mu_{0}{H}_{{c2,ab}}(0)$ far above the Clogston-Chandrasekhar limit $\mu_{0}{H}_{\rm{P}}$.
 More specifically, in noncentrosymmetric materials, the SOC due to the local lack of inversion symmetry has an important effect on the $\mu_{0}{H}_{{\rm{P}}}$ by changing the spin susceptibility [40].
 For example, if the intersublattice couplings between two $1{H}$-Ta(S, Se)$_{2}$ layers are zero and the field is chosen to be perpendicular to the SOC, here ${H}\Vert{ab}$, then an external field will have no effect, i.e., the $\chi_{\mathrm{n}}$ will decrease to zero, and the $\mu_{0}{H}_{\rm{P}}$ will diverge, as long as the Zeeman energy is much less than any interband separation energy \cite{40}.
 In this case, the $\mu_{0}{H}_{{c2,ab}}$ will be determined by the orbital depairing mechanism only and the GL equation will be valid.
 It is noted that the above discussion on the enhancement of $\mu_{0}{H}_{{c2,ab}}$ in $4{H}_{{b}}$-Ta(S, Se)$_{2}$ is qualitative.
 Further experimental and theoretical studies are needed to fully understand the effects of intersublattice couplings and spin-moment locking on $\mu_{0}{H}_{{c2,ab}}$.
-In addition, when compared with $4{H}_{{b}}$-TaS$_{1.99}$Se$_{0.01}$, the slight enhancement of the $\mu_{0}{H}_{{c2,ab}}$ in $4{H}_{{b}}$-TaS$_{2}$ may be due to its increased $T_c$ as well as the appearance of CDW at 22 K that could take some effects on electronic structures and thus on $\mu_{0}{H}_{{c2,ab}}$.
+In addition, when compared with $4{H}_{{b}}$-TaS$_{1.99}$Se$_{0.01}$, the slight enhancement of the $\mu_{0}{H}_{{c2,ab}}$ in $4{H}_{{b}}$-TaS$_{2}$ may be due to its increased $T_c$.